 Looking to invest in buy to let property?
 Then you may want to know what it takes, and some of the pitfalls involved.
 We've taken time to outline some of the things you need to consider before investing.
 From researching the market, choosing the right property and location, to seeking specialist advice and finding great tenants.
 This basic guide should point you in the direction of being the best landlord you can be to create the highest possible return on your investment.

-It’s crucial to find a good letting agent to manage your buy to let properties, especially if you want to take a less hands-on approach to be a landlord.
+It's crucial to find a good Edinburgh letting agent (or amending this to your local area) to manage your buy-to-let properties, especially if you want to take a less hands-on approach to be a landlord.
 Before you find the right letting agent, you must find the right property, something you need to consider early on in your property strategy.

 Look for properties that need some improvements as a way of increasing the value of your initial investment.
 Properties in need of renovation open up an opportunity for negotiation.
 You should be able to receive a better price and then make any necessary renovations to add value.
 Remember to make sure the price is low enough to cover improvements and additional costs while still turning a profit.